vpr1995/ai_chatbot/README.md

 ====================================================
 Conversational RAG Chatbot
 ====================================================
- User >>: Hi
+ User >>: hi
- Chatbot >>:  How can I assist you with your garage door opener installation or troubleshooting today?
+ Chatbot >>:  Hello!
+Welcome to our garage door opener support team.
+How can I assist you today?
+Are you experiencing any issues with your garage door opener or do you have a question about installation?
- User >>: I need to install the wall console for my garage door opener
+ User >>: I need your help in installing wall console to the garage door opener. can you provide detailed steps ?
- Chatbot >>:  To ensure a safe and proper installation, let's go through some steps together.

-Before installing the wall console, have you checked that there is an electrical outlet within approximately 3 feet of where the opener will be installed?
-If not, you'll need to contact a licensed electrician to install one.

-Also, please make sure the door and its associated hardware (tracks, springs, hinges, rollers) are in good condition.
-Is anything loose or worn out?
-If so, it's best to have a trained professional evaluate and repair them before proceeding with the installation.

-Additionally, you'll need to remove all ropes and disable any locks connected to the garage door, as well as recommended T-handles.

-Once you've taken care of these steps, we can proceed with installing the wall console.
-Would you like me to guide you through that process?
- User >>: I am ready
- Chatbot >>:  To install the wall console, please follow these steps:
+ Chatbot >>:  Installing the wall console is an important part of setting up your garage door opener.
+Here are the detailed steps:

+**Step 8: Installing the Wall Console**

+* Use garage pre-wiring if available.
+* Otherwise, route supplied wire from powerhead to the desired location for the wall control.
+Secure wire with insulated staples (green bag).
+* On the powerhead:
+        + Insert wire down through the control wire channel.
+        + Remove 1/4" insulation from white and striped wire.
+        + Using a small flat head screwdriver, press in the orange tab and insert the white wire in terminal 3 and the striped wire in terminal 4.
+Ensure the wires are secure in each terminal; adjust as necessary.
+* At the wall console end of the wire:
+        + Remove 1/4" insulation from the white and striped wires.
+        + Secure the white wire to the "W" terminal and the striped wire to the "B/W" terminal as shown.
+Ensure the wires are secure at each terminal; adjust as necessary.
+* Mark the wall console mounting holes, drill 3/32" pilot holes, and mount with #6 x 1-1/4" screws.
+If mounting to drywall, anchors will be required (not provided).
+* Post the "ENTRAPMENT WARNING LABEL" next to the wall console.

+**Important Notes:**

+* Use of any other wall control can cause unexpected operation of the door and loss of lighting feature.
-1. **Locate a suitable spot**: Place the wall console within sight of the garage door and far enough from it so that you don't accidentally touch it while operating the console.
-It's also essential to ensure the control is at least 5 feet above the floor to prevent small children from operating it.
+* Locate wall console within sight of door and far enough from door to prevent contacting it while operating the console.
+Control must be at least 5 feet above floor to prevent small children from operating it.
-2. **Post the Entrapment Warning Label**: Attach the provided "ENTRAPMENT WARNING LABEL" next to the wall console, as this will serve as a reminder of the importance of proper installation and usage.

-Now, regarding the wiring, please follow these additional steps:

-1. **Strip 1/4” of insulation from the wires**: You'll need to strip a small portion of the insulation from both the wire going to the Photocells (see section on wiring) and the wire going to the wall control.
-2. **Insert the wires into their respective connectors**: Make sure to push in on the tabs to insert the wires correctly.

-If you're not comfortable with this process or have any doubts, please let me know, and I'll be happy to guide you further.

-Are these steps clear?
-Or would you like me to clarify anything?
- User >>: how to fix the wall console to wall ?
- Chatbot >>:  To mount the wall console to the wall, follow these steps:

-1. **Mark the wall console mounting holes**: Identify the holes on the back of the wall console where the screws will go.
-2. **Drill 3/32" pilot holes into the wall**: Use a drill to create small pilot holes in the wall at the marked spots.
-This will help prevent the drywall from cracking when you screw it in.
-3. **Mount with #6 x 1-1/4" screws**: Insert the provided screws into the pilot holes and tighten them securely.

-**Important Note:** If you're mounting the wall console to drywall, you'll need to use anchors (not provided) to ensure a secure hold.
-These can be purchased at most hardware stores or home improvement centers.

-Before proceeding with this step, double-check that the wall console is level and plumb on the wall.
-Make any necessary adjustments before securing it in place.

-Is there anything else I can help you with regarding the installation of your garage door opener?
- User >>: I think I got what I need.
-Thanks for your help Chatbot >>:  You're welcome!
-It was my pleasure to assist you.
-If you have any other questions or concerns, don't hesitate to reach out.

-Remember to refer back to the manual if you need further clarification on any of the steps.
-And if you're ever unsure about something, it's always best to consult a professional.

-Have a great day, and I hope your garage door opener installation goes smoothly!
+If you have any questions or concerns during this process, feel free to ask!
  User >>: bye
- Chatbot >>:  Bye!
+ Chatbot >>:  It was nice assisting you with your garage door opener installation and troubleshooting needs.
+If you have any other questions or need further assistance in the future, don't hesitate to reach out.
 Have a great day!
+Bye!
 ```